Ocean Stories from STUDENT FILMMAKERS

 2016 SFC Finalists

-There were many, many great student films submitted this year.
-Below are the finalists from the 5th Annual SFC.
+There were many, many great student films submitted, below are the finalists from the 5th Annual SFC.

 - Fears, Grade 11, Lafayette High School, Chesterfield, MO